-7.1 Either we or our nominated delivery partner will contact you to notify you when your Products are available and, subject to the separate provisions below relating to customers resident outside mainland UK or in other European Union member states, will arrange a date for delivery to the address specified by you.
+7.1 Either we or our nominated delivery partner will contact you to notify you when your Products are available and, subject to the separate terms (see 48.
+Terms and conditions : Orders delivered to an international shipping company) which apply to customers resident outside mainland UK or in other European Union member states, will arrange a date for delivery to the address specified by you.

 7.2 Either we or our nominated delivery partner will deliver your Products to any UK mainland address (excluding Northern Ireland).
 The charges will vary, but will be indicated when you place your order.
 We reserve the right to require proof of identification from you when making a delivery to you.